makersacademy/airport_challenge/README.md

 2. Plane can check it is functional
 3. Plane can takeoff
 4. Air traffic controller can check that a plane has landed/takenoff
+5. Weather class
+6. Weather can affect landing an takeoffs